Hermann Giesler: Life through World War II

-After the war
+Post-war life

-In 1945, Giesler was initially arrested by the U.S. military and interned as a Nazi, and charged in 1946.
+In 1945, Giesler initially was arrested by the U.S. military and interned as a Nazi, and charged in 1946.
 In 1947, he was indicted by a U.S. military court for war crimes in the concentration camp Mühldorf, a subcamp of Dachau.
 Giesler was sentenced to life imprisonment, but on 6 May 1948 his sentence was reduced to 25 years imprisonment.
 On 7 July 1951, it was lowered once again to twelve years.
 Giesler was freed on 18 October 1952.
 He settled in Düsseldorf, where he worked in 1953 as an independent architect and author.
-Giesler published his autobiographical writings, which appeared both in right-wing publishers (see below), as a commitment to Nazism and Adolf Hitler.
+Giesler never renounced his Nazism.
+He published autobiographical writings, which appeared both in right-wing publishers (see below), as a commitment to Nazism and Adolf Hitler.
 Giesler wrote Ein anderer Hitler (Another Hitler), a personal memoir about his relationship with the dictator.